cnizzardini/cakephp-preloader/README.md

 ```

 You may also load configurations from a `config/preloader_config.php` file.
 Please note, **command line arguments take
 precedence**.
 See [assets/preloader_config.php](assets/preloader_config.php) for a sample configuration file.
-If prefer
+If you
-handling configurations another way read the CakePHP documentation on
+prefer handling configurations another way read the CakePHP documentation on
 [loading configuration files](https://book.cakephp.org/4/en/development/configuration.html#loading-configuration-files).

 ### Examples: